Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Find a Glass Container to Use
+Step 1: Find a Glass Container to Use

 Empty Vases for Plants

 The first step to take will be to find a glass container that you can use for the peace lily.
-Many people will use small vases, but it’s also possible to use a simple tall glass if you’d like to go that route.

 Next, you’re going to need to fill the glass container with water.
-You should avoid using tap water since that isn’t going to work out properly for the plant.

-Make a Plastic Stopper
+Step 2: Make a Plastic Stopper

-You’ll need some type of plastic stopped with a hole in the center.
-You can cut something out of plastic that will fit the vase or glass container that you’re using.
+You’ll need some type of plastic stopper with a hole in the center.
+You can cut a piece of plastic that will fit the vase or glass container you’re using.
+The purpose of doing this is to hold the peace lily in place at the mouth of the container.

-Examine the Peace Lily
+Step 3: Examine the Peace Lily

 Removing Peace Lily from Pot

-It’s also worth noting that you’ll get better results with growing a peace lily in water if you purchase one that has adapted to growing in the water already.
+TIP: You’ll get better results with growing a peace lily in water if you purchase one that has adapted to growing in the water already.
 Peace lilies are normally grown in soil, but they can adapt to be able to grow in water over time.

-Submerge the Roots in the Water
+Step 4: Submerge the Roots in the Water

-Feed Your Peace Lily Every So Often
+Step 5: Feed Your Peace Lily Every So Often

 Watering Can Near Peace Lily

-It’ll be a good idea to take the time to feed your peace lily every so often.
+Take the time to feed your peace lily every so often.
 The peace lily is trying to get used to its new environment and a bit of fertilizer can go a long way.

 Experts recommend that you feed your peace lily a few drops of liquid fertilizer on a bi-weekly basis.
-This can help the plant to thrive and grow strong in the water.
+This can help the plant thrive and grow strong in the water.

 Just don’t go overboard because too much fertilizer could wind up having the opposite effect.
-You don’t want to harm the peace lily and a few drops of fertilizer can go a long way.
+You don’t want to harm the peace lily by overfertilizing it.

-Remember to Change the Water
+Step 6: Remember to Change the Water

 If you don’t pay attention, then there might not be enough water to sustain the peace lily.
 This is why you must be proactive about changing the water on a schedule.